Wicklets/wick-editor-2018/HOWTO.md

 - Move object(s) to the front by right clicking and selecting `Move To Front` or pressing `Modifier` + `Shift` + `Up`
 - Move object(s) to the back by right clicking and selecting `Move To Back` or pressing `Modifier` + `Shift` + `Down`

-### Snapping

-- Snapping can be enabled in the Inspector when a cursor tool is selected (Selection Cursor or Path Cursor).

-_Snap Align_

- - Enables selections to snap to nearby objects.
-Useful for lining things up precicely.

 ## Toolbar

 ### Color Picker